Harry Godfrey: International career

 In 2020, after an outstanding 1st XV season, Godfrey was invited to attend a Barbarians Under 18 Development Camp, at the end of which he was named in the New Zealand Secondary Schools team.
 Due to the COVID-19 pandemic, this was only a paper team and it didn't play any games.

 A year later, Godfrey was for the first time named in the New Zealand Under 20 team.
 However, due to the continuing impact of the COVID-19 pandemic, both the 2021 Oceania Rugby Under 20 Championship and World Rugby U20 Championship were cancelled.
 Instead, the team played a series of four matches on home soil, including one international match against the Cook Islands national team.
 The NZ Under 20s won that game 73 – 0 and Godfrey scored one of the tries.

 In 2022, Godfrey was again named in the New Zealand Under 20 team and played in two of the three matches of the 2022 Oceania Rugby Under 20 Championship.
 New Zealand won the tournament after winning all three games.

+Godfrey was for the third time named in the New Zealand Under 20 squad in 2023.
+He played one game in a two-test series against Australia and competed at the 2023 World Rugby U20 Championship.